1998

 –REFERENCE: In Batman and The Outsiders #28—originally told in Batman and The Outsiders #11-13 (“THE TRUTH ABOUT KATANA”).
 Tatsu buys a pet kitten named Tiger for Gaby.
 The Outsiders come up against Gotham gangster Morgan Jones, defeating his top man Mayme.

 –FLASHBACK: From Batman #703.
-Batman allows the Getaway Genius to escape, which confuses and enrages Robin.
+Batman allows the Getaway Genius (Roy Reynolds) to escape, which confuses and enrages Robin.
 The Dark Knight then explains that the Getaway Genius has only been stealing chemotherapy drugs lately.
-The villain has been diagnosed with cancer and wishes only to prolong his life.
-Bruce then sets up a health insurance plan for the Getaway Genius, who retires from crime.
+The super-villain has been diagnosed with cancer and wishes only to prolong his life so he can be with his young daughter Olivia Reynolds.
+Having learned this depressing secret, the Boy Wonder acquiesces.
+Batman pays for all the stolen medicines.
+Not long afterward, Bruce sets up a health insurance plan for the Getaway Genius, who retires from crime.

 –FLASHBACK: From DC Universe Legacies #5—and referenced in Batman and The Outsiders Vol. 2 #40 (Outsiders Vol. 4 #40).
 Originally told in Batman and The Outsiders Annual #1.
 Batman and the Outsiders engage in a very public battle against the debuting government-sanctioned asshole superhero team known as The Force of July (Major Victory, Lady Liberty, Mayflower, Silent Majority, and Sparkler).
 The Force of July is directly overseen by the US government’s American Security Agency (ASA) and its leaders—B Eric Blairman, Laraine Blairman, and Abraham Lincoln Carlyle.